ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 I've also been fortunate enough to have the opportunity to go back and address much of that technical debt.
 The results have been rather remarkable.

-Simply fixing the things that were obviously lacking, I've been able to make my code more correct, robust, and simple.
+By revising code that was obviously lacking, I have been able to make my code more simple, correct, and robust.
-I've arrived at a place where I have some pretty great ergonomics in some of the APIs I've built just by addressing issues that were obvious shortcuts, as well as areas that caused me to take shortcuts downstream.
+The ergonomics of the APIs I've built have become far better than I envisioned when I began writing them because Rust made it easy to find and fix the hacks.

 ## What are Ergonomics?